Wonder Man: Fictional character biography

+When Avengers West Coast disbands after a dispute, Wonder Man becomes a founding member of its successor group Force Works.
+However, he is disintegrated in an explosion during their first mission.
+Months later, the Scarlet Witch accidentally resurrects Wonder Man in an ionic form.
+Several months later, the Scarlet Witch is able to fully revive Wonder Man.

 Wonder Man is blackmailed into working for S.H.I.E.L.D. during the Civil War storyline.
-Due to charges of misappropriation of funds in his non-profit organization, Wonder Man is pressured to work for the pro-registration side in the ensuing Civil War drama.
-In addition to capturing renegade vigilantes and criminals, Wonder Man is instrumental in creating televised messages to educate the public and yet-unregistered superhumans about the specifics of the Registration Act.
-Wonder Man became a member of the Mighty Avengers.
+Due to charges of misappropriation of funds in his non-profit organization, Wonder Man is pressured to work for the pro-registration side.
+In addition to capturing renegade vigilantes and criminals, Wonder Man creates televised messages to educate the public and yet-unregistered superhumans about the specifics of the Registration Act.
+Wonder Man later joins the Mighty Avengers.

-Wonder Man began a romantic relationship with fellow Mighty Avenger Ms. Marvel warning her not to use her position as leader of the Avengers to keep him out of potentially dangerous situations just because of their relationship.

-Following the events of the Secret Invasion, Norman Osborn created a new team of Avengers, effectively retiring Wonder Man during the Dark Reign storyline.
-Wonder Man later appears on television, lamenting his tenure as an Avenger, claiming it was all a waste of time, and that using violence to uphold justice has caused nothing but heartache and death.
-He ends his speech by sadly admitting that having Osborn in charge is exactly what the country deserves.
-After this, Wonder Man is imprisoned as a member of the new Lethal Legion.
-This group opposes the tyrannical efforts of Osborn; Wonder Man joins to try to keep them from hurting innocents.
+Following the events of Secret Invasion, Norman Osborn creates a new team of Avengers, effectively forcing Wonder Man into retirement.
+He later appears on television, where he laments his tenure as an Avenger.
+He claims that his efforts were a waste of time, and that using violence to uphold justice has caused nothing but heartache and death.
+Wonder Man ends his speech by admitting that having Osborn in charge is exactly what the country deserves.
+Wonder Man joins the Lethal Legion, which is opposed to Osborn, to keep the group from hurting civilians.

-Wonder Man has been seen alongside his old West Coast Avengers teammates Ronin, Mockingbird, Tigra and War Machine in battle with a new version of Ultimo.

-During the Heroic Age storyline, Simon is approached by Steve Rogers to join the new team of Avengers.
-Simon refuses stating that the Avengers have caused more problems than they have solved and implies as Rogers leaves that he will make sure his old allies realize the mistake they are making.
-Simon also mentioned as having been in jail until Steve bailed him out.
-After learning that Rogers had disregarded his advice, Wonder Man attacks the new team causing some damage to their base before inexplicably disappearing.
-Thor and Iron Man later contact him to try and reason with him, but Simon refuses to listen to their arguments, stating that the dead heroes that have resulted from the Avengers working together should be a clear sign that the concept is doomed, departing as Thor and Iron Man try to argue that all heroes are aware of the risks when they begin.
-Significantly, Iron Man notes that Simon is 'leaking' ionic energy, suggesting that his current mental condition may relate to his powers rather than being simply a matter of choice.
+During the Heroic Age storyline, Simon is approached by Captain America to join the new team of Avengers.
+Simon refuses stating that the Avengers have caused more problems than they have solved and implies as Captain America leaves that he will make sure his old allies realize the mistake they are making.
+Simon is also mentioned as having been in jail until Steve bailed him out.
+After learning that Captain America had disregarded his advice, Wonder Man attacks the new team causing some damage to their base before inexplicably disappearing.
+Thor and Iron Man later contact him to try to reason with him, but Simon refuses to listen to their arguments, stating that the dead heroes that have resulted from the Avengers working together should be a clear sign that the concept is doomed, departing as Thor and Iron Man try to argue that all heroes are aware of the risks when they begin.
+Iron Man notes that Simon is 'leaking' ionic energy, suggesting that his current mental condition may relate to his powers rather than being simply a matter of choice.